followcat/checkmate/knowledge/training/howto_install_pytango.rst

 Up to this point, the operation must be done using the checkmate virtual environment.

     5. install Tango (8.1.2b)

+        YOU MUST DO THIS BEFORE INSTALLING TANGO !This `page <https://www.tango-controls.org/howtos/binary_deb>`_ show Why and How to.

+            Disable IPv6

+            Set system /etc/hosts file

         The default tango database device server is connecting to a DB whose name is set at configuration time (--with-tango-db-name=...)
         However in order to be able to run different instances of checkmate runtime at the same time, we need to have a database server that links dynamically to the database set in TANGO_DB_NAME variable environment.